Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Accessibility

 The WAVE WebAIM accessibility evaluation tool was utilized to ensure compliance with accessibility standards.
 No errors were identified, affirming the website's accessibility.
 An alert was identified, suggesting that the hidden word might be mistakenly perceived as a header.
 To enhance accessibility, an ARIA role of "text" and an ARIA level of "0" were implemented, ensuring that the hidden word is explicitly recognized as non-header content.
-However, the evaulation tool contiunes to flag the alert.
+However, the evaulation tool contiuned to flag the alert, therefore I changed from div to a h3 element to resolve the issue.

 <details><summary>index.html</summary><img src="docs/wave.png"></details>
 <details><summary>404 error page</summary><img src="docs/wave404.png"></details>